RobbieW69/7DTD-Mods-A21/README.md

 + Chainsaw cuts very quickly now.
 + Added tons of recipes and recipe changes to make more sense.(Beaker, Coal, Acid, ect)
-+ With any wepaon you can go to a workbench with paper and make a schematic for that weapon. (it eats the weapon like Rust)
-+ Living off the land now significantly increases crop yeilds.
-(Punching plants is highly recommended, don't press E on them)
-+ ExpPenalty for dying set to 0.
-(Basically there is no consequence for dying)
-+ Added tons of recipes and recipe changes to make more sense.(Beaker, Coal, Acid, Cloth, Solar Cells, ect)
-+ With just about any Item you can go to a Workbench with a piece of paper and make the Schematic for that item.
-(This is like Blueprints in Rust and eats the item)
-+ All guns now have no spread, where you aim is where you shoot.
 + Books that have already been read now have a green checkmark.
 + Empty jars and buckets can now be filled at Sinks, just use secondary action with the jar in hand when standing at a sink.
 + Stack sizes increased to 25k.